zeeshaanahmad/fsnd-p4-conference-central/README.md

 * #### Session
 Session is defined as a child entity of conference.
 It has further information about its name, speaker, highlights, start time, duration and date.
 It is made child entity of conference because it will be easy to retrieve all the sessions for a conference.
+  * `name`: It stores the session's name information.
+String type
+  * `websafeSpeakerKey`: It stores the unique id of speaker for this session. speaker's detailed information is stored in Speaker kind.
+String type
+  * `highlights`: This is repeated property which can store multiple highlights of a session.
+It can be used for searching sessions with specific highlights.
+All values are stored as String types.
+  * `startTime`: Indicates the starting time of session.
+It is stored as integer which takes values in military hours notation e.g. 1705
+  * `duration`: It is an integer which stores the session duration in minutes.
+  * `date`: This property is of type date.
+Stores the date of the session.
+Format: yyyy-mm-dd

 * #### Speaker
 Speaker entity is defined with its properties as name, interests, organization.
 Speaker's websafe key is part of Session attributes.
-Speaker is chosen to be as a separate entity to keep further information about speaker and potential future changes to speaker information.
-It can also help in futrue if the separate speaker profiles are introduced in ConferenceCentral app.
+Speaker is chosen to be as a separate entity to keep further information about speaker and flexibility for potential future changes to speaker information.
+It can also help in future if the separate speaker profiles are introduced in ConferenceCentral app.
+  * `name`: Name of the speaker.
+It is a String property.
+  * `interests`: List of interests.
+Stored as repeated string property.
+  * `organization`: Name of speaker's organization.
+String property.

 ### Methods Defined for Task 1
 These methods have been added to conference.py